-Written for Kion by Kelsey Hess, CTNC

 Quite frankly, ladies, science doesn't even know what to do with us.

-We only say all this in hopes that you have some grace for us reading the rest of this post.
+I only say all this in hopes that you have some grace reading the rest of this post.

 In other words: You may not find concrete answers here.
 There might not be any (yet).
-We're just hoping to start the discussion about fasting for women, hear what you have to say, and continue to educate as many people as we can.
+I simply write this to start the discussion about fasting for women, hear what you have to say, and continue to educate.

 At the end of the day, you know you best.
 You're the only one that can truly answer the question of whether or not fasting is right for you.
 This article might just give you more tools to make an educated decision.

-Alright, off the soapbox.
+Alright, let's dive in.
 (Last chance to read Part 1 first!)

 Here's the Problem: We Tend to Make Fasting More Stressful Than It Should Be